sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 ### Equations which have an analytical solution, and SymPy cannot solve

-It is also possible that there is a way to solve your equation algebraically, and SymPy has not have implemented an appropriate algorithm.
+It is also possible that there is an algebraic solution to your equation, and SymPy has not implemented an appropriate algorithm.
 If that happens, or SymPy returns an empty set when there is a mathematical solution (indicating a bug in SymPy), please post it on the [mailing list](https://groups.google.com/g/sympy), or open an issue on [SymPy's GitHub page](https://github.com/sympy/sympy/issues).
 Until the issue is resolved, you can